zer0phat/zer0phat.github.io/docs/_posts/2024-12-24-ModueOverride-Part-2.md

 ## What to Improve
 As you can see from the proof-of-concept, the target process (```notepad.exe```) dies after the DLL injection (and shellcode execution).
 Having more control on what happens over the entire process is the next goal for this project.
 Reducing the amount of C++, in favor of assembly is another cool change which can make ModuleOverride more streamlined.
 Having said that, I am satisfied with the result obtained and I hope you enjoyed it too.
 In the next paragraph, you can see the source of the functions executed by the DLL when loaded within the target process.
-The complete source code che be found in <a href="https://github.com/zer0phat/ModuleOverride">my repository</a>. <i>Let's go checking how different the source is compared with the what 5hid - partially - reversed.</i>
+The complete source code che be found in <u>[my repository](https://github.com/zer0phat/ModuleOverride)</u>. <i>Let's go checking how different the source is compared with the what 5hid - partially - reversed.</i>

 ## Source
 ``` cpp